 .
-Coincidentally, the two would wrap up their careers at the star of the new millennium as teammates for the Baltimore Ravens in winning Super Bowl XXXV.
+Coincidentally, the two would wrap up their careers at the start of the new millennium as teammates for the Baltimore Ravens in winning Super Bowl XXXV.

 Ben Coates started slow, but once Bill Parcells entered the New England Patriots picture, Coates saw his receptions dramatically increase.
-Coates was used as a reliable weapon in the Drew Bledsoe led offence and his sure hands allowed him to be the Patriots most reliable receiver.
-He set receiving records for the tight end position (all since broken) and often had his best performances when the pressure was at its most highest.
+Coates was used as a reliable weapon in the Drew Bledsoe led offense and his sure hands allowed him to be the Patriots' most reliable receiver.
+He set receiving records for the tight end position (all since broken) and often had his best performances when the pressure was at its highest.

 Should Ben Coates be in the Hall of Fame?

 Maybe, but others deserve it first. - 13.7%

 Probably not, but it wouldn't be the end of the world. - 5.8%